CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

   1. [Bootstrap](https://getbootstrap.com/).
      - Used to create good layout and menu bar.
   2. [FontAwesome](https://fontawesome.com/).
-     - Used for the icon on the menu bar when reach mobile devices.
+     - Used for the icon on the menu bar when reach mobile devices, and on the section of who can play, describing the variaty of choices to play.
   3. [GoogleFonts](https://fonts.google.com/).
      - Used to choose the fonts of the website.
   4. [jQuery](https://en.wikipedia.org/wiki/JQuery).